soshalyze/socialyze_doc/usecase/choosevisualization/markdown_ChooseVisualizationType.md

-# 1 Use-Case: Select Visualization
+# Use Case: Select Visualization

 ## 1.1 Brief Description

 After associating one or more datasets with his account, a user can choose compatible visualization types to visualize it.

-# 2 Flow of Events
+## 2 Flow of Events

 ## 2.1 Basic Flow